TheRealKaup/KTech/readme.md

 ## Interesting Details

 - KTech is simply a library, which naturally makes certain aspects of KTech game development tedious without external help.
 For this reason I made an application, using KTech itself, called "TextureCreator" that helps creating terminal-based textures.
-TextureCreator covers and improves one aspect of KTech game development, and in the future will be part of a full software development kit.
+TextureCreator covers and improves one aspect of KTech game development, and in the future may be part of a full software development kit.
 - The game developer (the KTech user) constructs their own game loop with functions provided by the library.
-While this makes the distinction between game and engine different from popular game engines, this is the design I intentionally chose, because it gives the KTech user stronger control and understanding of what's happening.
+While this makes the distinction between "game" and "engine" different from popular game engines, it give the user wider control and better understanding of what's happening.
-- The engine relies only on the CPU for its processing (audio, graphics, collision...) and achieves more than playable performance.
+- KTech knows no more than the CPU, yet achieves more than playable performance.
-- Making a game with KTech can be entirely done from a terminal by using a terminal text editor (like Vim) for writing code, the TextureCreator application for creating textures, a C++ compiler accessible from a terminal, and by simply running the game to play it in the terminal.
+- Making a game with KTech can be entirely done from a terminal: use a terminal text editor (such as Vim) for writing code, the TextureCreator application for creating textures, Premake and Make for building.
+Then, simply run the game.
 - I, Kaup, started the development of KTech in March 2022.
 While progress was inconsistent, this is the biggest programming project I have ever worked on, and I wouldn't be surprised to know that until now I have invested a 4 digit number of hours into it.

 ---